wrench-project/wrench/doc/source/wrench_102.rst

 Typical interactions between an execution controller and a storage service include locating, reading, writing, and copying files.
 Different storage service implementations may or not implement some of of these operations.
+Some operations can be done directly, while other require using a data movement manager (see above).

 Click on the following links to see concrete examples of interactions with the currently available storage service type: